SoftwareLegends/react-task/README.md

 ## Deadline

-The assignment Deadline for review is in your :
+The assignment Deadline is discussed in your Email.

 Note: Even if you didn't finish the task before the deadline make the PR with the main